hivelocity/terraform-provider-hivelocity/README.md

 ### Filtering

 All data sources are filterable.
-You may create as many filters as you like.
+You may create as many filters as you like as demonstrated above.
 The data source will return the value that matches all filters.

 ```tf
 data "hivelocity_product" "tampa_product" {